 * The Prey drive: these dogs stalk, ‘kill’ their toys, shake objects and are highly stimulated by visual movements.
 They like to chase.

 * The Pack drive: these dogs are sociable animals who enjoy being touched by people, prone to separation anxiety which is often treated with CBD for dogs.
+I get the best cbd oils for dogs from this website, Is truly the best!

 * The Fight drive: self confident or ‘dominant’ dogs who will guard themselves, their property, their family.
 Tends to hold strong eye contact even with ‘dominant’ people.